 The Ultimate Great Pyrenees Food Buyer’s Guide

-Quick Look: Top 4 Best Dog Foods for Great Pyrenees
+Quick Look: The Best Dog Food for a Great Pyrenees

 Great Pyrenees Diet & Nutrition

-Great Pyrenees are considered to be a giant breed, though there are larger breeds.
 Because this is a giant breed, it is important for puppies to grow slowly.
 Studies have shown that this helps prevent bone and joint problems later in life.
 It’s also important to pay special attention to the calcium and phosphorus levels in the food.
 For these reasons, we recommend feeding a good large breed puppy food to Great Pyrenees puppies.
 Adult dogs can eat food made for large breed dogs or all life stage foods.
 Foods made for large breeds and large breed puppies usually have slightly fewer calories than other dog foods.
-This is done because added weight on the skeletal structure of a giant breed dog is thought to contribute to hip dysplasia and other joint and musculo-skeletal problems.
+This is done because added weight on the skeletal structure of a giant breed dog is thought to contribute to hip dysplasia and other joint and musculoskeletal problems.
 It’s important for giant breed puppies and adults to stay slim and not carry excess weight.

 Feeding Your Great Pyrenees